-Many of the girls are involved in our drama productions, not just on stage but in the many other support roles such as lighting, sound, costumes or backstage.
+Many of our students are involved in our drama productions, not just on stage but in the many other support roles such as lighting, sound, costumes or backstage.
 We have invested significantly in our stage lighting and sound facilities enabling our pupils to work with up to date, professional equipment.

 Drama at Derby High is for everyone.
-Some of our youngest girls take on leading roles in our major productions promoting confidence at a relatively early age.
+Some of our youngest pupils take on leading roles in our major productions promoting confidence at a relatively early age.

 Our Latest Productions...

 Goodnight Mr Tom

 Well done to the cast and crew of Goodnight Mr Tom, performed at Derby High in March 2018.
 The production was an extremely moving portrayal of the World War 2 story, brought to life by a cast led by L6 student Catriona Judd.

 Students from all year groups in the Senior School were represented on stage and behind the scenes from Upper 3 (Year 7) right through to members of the Upper 6th.
 Excellent singing and acting combined with ambient lighting and staging to transport the audience back in time to the 1940s, following the story of one young evacuee and the community into which he was placed during WW2.
 Few were left with dry eyes at the end of this performance.
 Well done to all involved.